Rise in Some Head and Neck Cancers Linked to HPV

-“The last decade has seen a 5 to 6 percent increase per year in the incidence of cancers of the tonsils and base of the tongue,” says William Lydiatt, MD, a head and neck cancer specialist at The Nebraska Medical Center, “and it is primarily due to the human papilloma virus (HPV).
+“The last decade has seen a 5 to 6 percent increase per year in the incidence of cancers of the tonsils and base of the tongue,” says William Lydiatt, MD, a head and neck cancer specialist at Nebraska Medicine, “and it is primarily due to the human papilloma virus (HPV).
 Sixty to 70 percent of all tonsil cancers in the U.S. are HPV-related.”

 Recent studies also indicate there may be a link between these cancers and having multiple sex partners and oral sex, says Dr. Lydiatt.
 A 2007 study in the New England Journal of Medicine found that younger people with head and neck cancers who tested positive for oral HPV infection were more likely to have had multiple vaginal and oral sex partners in their lifetime.
 However, half of these individuals had fewer than five sex partners, he says.